Baltimore Drug Manufacturing Lawyer

 Laws Specific to Drug Manufacturers

 Drug manufacturing offenses fall under specific laws that separate the charge from other drug crimes.
 In the Maryland Code, Section 5-603 indicates that an individual may not manufacture a controlled substance or possess “sufficient” quantities of any controlled substance to suggest an intent to manufacture these narcotics.
 Additionally, no person may possess instruments, equipment, or combinations of items adapted to produce controlled substances or that law enforcement would reasonably indicate the intent to manufacture controlled substances.
-In order to build the best defense, it is important to obtain a Baltimore lawyer experienced with the specific drug manufacturing laws.
+In order to build the best defense, it is important to obtain a Baltimore attorney experienced with the specific drug manufacturing laws.

 Potential Charges in Baltimore